-On the borderline between realism and abstraction, "The Herb Store" ties object to object by the non-representational rhythms of straight calligraphy.
+On the borderline between realism and abstraction.
+"The Herb Store" ties object that bounce out of the little to object by the non-representational rhythms of straight calligraphy.

-Bold and most effective, "Picnic" piles purple mangoes on a varicolored fruit dish, set against the architecture of a square basket:
+Bold and most effective, "Picnic" piles purple mangoes on a varicolored fruit dish, set against the architecture of a square basket.